 Another good thing to know is there is no notice about your casting call.
 They can call you the day of or the night before.
 I don’t know why Hollywood operates this way, but castings are, most of the time, happening with minimal notice.
 So you can have doctors appointments, plans with friends, sports commitments and you will have to cancel last-minute on everyone and everything.
 According to Natashia Williams-Blach (former model, actress and “American Idol” Finalist, “You must expect the unexpected.
 If you’re not enjoying the ride get off the train.”
 You can hear more about her experience in the industry in her latest book, Mind over Model.

-Of course this is easier said than done, but its worth it.
+Of course, this is easier said than done, but its worth it.
 I can definitely be described as a mama agent/photographer and even though my skills to hustle and photograph are quite good, I too need some agent help.
 What I learned is that once you sign on with an agent, you better be prepared to work.
 There is no one doing more juggling than me with four kids, a blog, two dogs and my youngest at home.
 It’s hard, but I do it.

 It’s as simple as this, signing on with an agent means you are ready to build your child’s career and you as the parent are ready to go the distance.
 You really do not want to sign with an agent if you can’t super juggle your life.
 You will be wasting your time and the agent’s time.

 If you submit to an agent and they say no, it means “not right now.”
 Do not give up if you think your kid has what it takes.
 When people said no to my kids in the past, it made me go in a different direction, I certainly didn’t give up.
 I signed with an agency that was right for us.

 Here are the agents I would start with for your child modeling and acting:

 - LA Models